itsapi/web-design/README.md

 > email me or speak to me on Teamspeak, Regards, Rokossovsky."
 >
 > How is everything else going? the forum and gallery and what not?

+C:
+> hello, website looks good, can we move the over 16 and english speaking
+> under the second paragraph above the new recruits button.
+Like the way it
+> stands out.
+I've also been asked to ask you if you can change the orange to
+> a shade of red, apparently its too dutch, I'll make the final decision, I
+> like the orange and red doesn't look good with the image in my head.
+Looking
+> forward to seeing the final product, really impressed.

+M:
+> Changed to red, not sure, it might need some tweaking.
+>
+> I've built the login system, and installed the forum.
+I've password
+> protected the info page (just as a test) and the forum.
+You have to make a
+> separate forum account once you are logged in to your website account.
+Is
+> there anything you want different, is this what you had in mind?
+>
+> The CMS (content management system) is nearly ready, which you can use to
+> modify any of the pages on the website.
+I'll show you haw to use that once
+> it's done.

+C:
+> Change it back to orange, it doesn't look good, other than that its great.
+With the login for it we'd like it to send us an email to verify the user before they can use it, would this be possible?

+M:
+> Yes I thought the orange looked better too, will do.
+>
+> Email verification can be done, I'll make a simple admin page which shows
+> users and allows you to verify them, and it'll email you when someone
+> registers.
+I'll start getting this sorted tomorrow.
+>
+> Did you manage to get into the forum, is this what you wanted?

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *